Industry News

 This organisation also allows the project manager to implement smoother coordination between the various stakeholders.

-Workflows and processes that slow down content production
+Workflows and processes that slow content production

 5. Poorly structured workflows

-6. Validation routes that are too long
+6. Approval chains that are too long

 7. A multiplication of content versions